Silas-Irmisch/AStarVisualizer/README.md

 Navigate to `/out/make/zip/` to find zip-Files, that contain executable builds.
 If they are either not working or missing, you will need to follow Steps 1-3 of "Build Instructions".
-Then you can run `npm run make` in the terminal and the executables should get build.
+Then you can run `npm run make` in the terminal and the executables should get built.

 ### Build Instructions